pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 sparking curiosity.
 Giving a real anecdote is nice way to start.

-At this point, we were suggested to use sentences like "Have you ever noticed...", "Are you like me and..." or "From the dawn of ages, mankind have..." to quickly rally the audience to what we are going to say.
+At this point, we were suggested to use sentences like "Have you ever noticed...", "Are you like me and..." or "From the dawn of ages, humankind have..." to quickly rally the audience to what we are going to say.
 I personally don't want those introduction because they look too much like one-man shows.
 Also, the talk being unidirectional, the audience cannot answer and if they do not agree